-Bethlehem College and Seminary relies on the Minneapolis Severe Weather Alert system to determine when to take precautionary action due to severe weather.
+Bethlehem College and Seminary, Bethlehem Baptist Church, and The North Church all rely on the Minneapolis Severe Weather Alert system to determine when to take precautionary action due to severe weather.
 If the weather siren outside the building signals severe weather, everyone should stay in the building.
 When the siren sounds, all persons should move to the lowest level hallways to avoid glass and debris while assisting persons with disabilities or special needs.
 If you are in the Hanson or Library building, take refuge in the bathrooms.
-Remain in a severe-weather shelter until informed of an all-clear by Bethlehem College and Seminary staff.
+Remain in a severeweather shelter until informed of an all-clear by Bethlehem College and Seminary staff.